-The Open Geospatial Consortium (OGC) has released a Call For Participation in the OGC UML-to-GML Application Schema Pilot 2020 (UGAS-2020) and is offering funding for interested participants.
-Applications close December 17th, 2019.
+The Open Geospatial Consortium (OGC) has announced its Earth Observation Applications Pilot and is offering funding for interested participants.
+Applications close December 11th, 2019.

 Cost-sharing funds are available from the Sponsor to partially offset the costs associated with development, engineering, and demonstration activities that are part of this pilot.
 The cost-sharing offers selected participants a unique opportunity to recoup a portion of their initiative expenses.

 More information on the Pilot, including the official Call for Participation, is available on the Earth Observation Applications Pilot Webpage.
 Responses are due by December 11th, 2019, at 18:00 US Eastern.

 Participation is open, globally, to OGC Members and non-members alike.
 However, cost-sharing funds can only be requested by entities from ESA member states, Canada, and Slovenia.